ElijaRock/git-guide/README.md

 It's time to *clone* your first repository.
 Cloning allows you to have a local copy of the code from a repository on your machine.
 Essentially you are "downloading" the code.

+#### NOTE: You only need to clone a repository ONCE.
+Never use clone to grab the new changes, but the second time onward you will use "fetch".
+This will be explained later.

 Open terminal and `cd` into a directory of your choice.
 Then, go to the top of the page on a Github repo that you would like to work on (if you don't have on you can create it yourself) and click on the `<> Code` green button, then click ssh and copy the link.

 ![code](/images/code.png)